 I’ll visit Paris again.
 Maybe one day Joan and I will live there.
-I think so.

 I believe Paris will have a grand effect on you too if you visit her, but if Paris isn’t possible for you to visit right now, save up and plan your trip.
 But don’t make it someday – you and I both know someday never comes.
 Make real plans to go there.
 If you’re creative in any way, you owe it to yourself to visit.

 If you ever suffer from low confidence or struggle with doubt (don’t we all?), Paris will release you from them while you are in her reassuring arms.

 Sound too good to be true?
 Visit.
 Stay a while.

 Visit the side streets where few tourists go.
 Climb to the top of The Arc de Triomphe.
 Walk the most famous street in the world, The Champs-Élysées.
 Walk along the Seine river from Notre Dame to the Eiffel Tower.
 Put your lock on the Pont des Arts.

 Visit Leonardo da Vinci’s Mona Lisa at the Louvre.
 And above all, find a bench in a quiet garden of Paris and just sit there, because when you do, you’ll soon realize what Paris is all about.